Campaigners succeed in banning gold mining Costa Rica

-Friends of the Earth Costa Rica (FoE Costa Rica), environmental organisations and the residents of Las Crucitas, have been campaigning against opening up the northern border region to mining for 17 years.
+Along with other environmental organisations and the residents of Las Crucitas, Friends of the Earth Costa Rica have been campaigning against opening up the northern border region to mining for 17 years.

 During that time they have initiated several legal processes, demonstrated outside the mine, marched on parliament and even engaged in hunger strikes.